worldline/angular-security-training/docs/common-threats/jwt/jwt-overview.md

 - Used to **authenticate an API**.

-It contains all important information about an entity, meaning that **no database queries are necessary** and **the session doesn’t need to be saved on the server**.
+It contains all important information about an entity, meaning that **no database queries are necessary** and **no need to save the session on the server**.

 ## What is JWT Structure ?